bartificer/programming-by-stealth/docs/pbs65.md

 </div>
 ```

-Note that this is not a standard select, but a bootstrap-special select that keeps its colour scheme more in tune with the input group as a whole.
+Note that this is not a standard select, but a Bootstrap-special select that keeps its colour scheme more in tune with the input group as a whole.
 The difference is not that striking when the select is collapsed:

 ![](../assets/pbs65/Screenshot-2018-10-20-at-16.33.08.png)